 Unconscionable conduct is a statement or action that is considered so unreasonable that it “defies good conscience”.
 The definition is so general because there is no precise definition of unconscionable conduct at law.

-It’s designed to be this broad to capture all the creative ways people go about making a sale.
-The courts have ruled that to be considered unconscionable, the conduct must be more than simply unfair – it must be against the conscience as judged against society’s norms.
+It’s designed to be this broad to capture all the creative ways businesses can go about making a sale.
+The courts have ruled that to be considered unconscionable, the conduct must be more than simply unfair – it must be against good conscience as judged by societal norms.
 For example, courts have held that inducing an alcoholic to drink a bottle of rum while entering into negotiations defies good conscience.

-Along with the courts, there are some provisions under the Competition and Consumer Act 2010 that also govern unconscionable conduct.
+Along with the courts, there are some provisions under the Competition and Consumer Act 2010 (Cth) that also govern unconscionable conduct.